-Our maternity and paternity policy has been available internally to our team for a while now but we’ve never published it online.
+Our maternity, paternity and adoption policy has been available internally to our team for a while now but we’ve never published it online.
 Spurred on by this tweet from Louise Parker and the subsequent work done by clockworkTalent, we’re publishing them in full today online so that anyone who is considering applying for a role at Aira now, or in the future, can see exactly what we offer.
 We believe that we offer a generous package for a company of our size but regularly review every one of our benefits and perks to see what we can do better.

-This policy sets out key entitlements to maternity and paternity leave and pay.
+This policy sets out key entitlements to maternity, paternity and adoption leave and pay.
 More information about your rights is found on the Government website at www.gov.uk or you can ask us for further information if you need it.
 We also support shared parental leave, whereby parents of a baby can share up to 52 weeks’ maternity leave between them, as long as they both meet certain eligibility criteria.
 Because this involves two people (usually working for different employers) the procedure we need to follow is quite complicated, so if you are interested in taking shared parental leave please come and talk to us about it so we can explain how it works.

 If you have a baby whilst you are employed by Aira you are entitled to up to 52 weeks’ maternity leave, regardless of how long you have worked for us.
 You must take at least two weeks, starting the day your baby is born, but how much more you take is entirely up to you.
 To be entitled to receive Statutory Maternity Pay you need to have worked with us for at least 26 weeks.
 Statutory Maternity Pay is made up of the following: